IbroTao/SCHOOL-MANAGEMENT-SYSTEM/app.md

 -Admin can get students registration details.

--All users can signup and signin to to the user dashboard and portal , of course different for each category of the users.
+-All users can sign-up and sign-in to to the user dashboard and portal , of course different for each category of the users.

--All user’s data (except passwords) during signup can be gotten by the super admin.
+-All user’s data (except passwords) during sign-up can be gotten by the super admin.

 -Dedicated blog portal for posting and discussions among students and can be monitored by teachers and admins.